 This usually settles down after a few weeks.
 It's important to pay attention to how you are feeling - your behaviour, your moods, your actions.
 The same event can affect people differently; one person might recover quickly, while another might experience enduring distress.
 Some people may experience strong emotional or physical reactions, or changes in their thinking and behaviour.

 Many people recover from traumatic experiences using their own coping strategies, combined with the support of those around them.
 For some people, trauma symptoms may last longer and be more severe, and they may need support services or professional help to recover.
 If you feel stuck within a continuous loop of distress and are still struggling with intrusive thoughts and an inability to cope with what happened long after the event has passed, you may be experiencing negative mental health (mental ill-health), such as PTSD (post-traumatic stress disorder), compassion fatigue, vicarious trauma, and/or burnout.
 This may be the time when you need additional self-care techniques or professional support to help with your recovery.

 It’s important to remember everyone’s journey through recovery is different, and for many, recovery remains an ongoing challenge.
 This is particularly true for those living and working in affected areas.
-For those who may have been involved in or impacted by previous fire events, such as Black Saturday, the current fires may cause a re-experiencing of previous symptoms or bring up upsetting memories.
+For those who may have been involved in or impacted by previous natural disaster events, such as the Black Saturday fires, new events may cause a re-experiencing of previous symptoms or bring up upsetting memories.

-The links included in the Wellbeing Support page offer a range of informative resources that can provide advice about impacts and reactions, how to help yourself or support loved ones, and when to seek further support.
+The links included in the Wellbeing Support page offer a range of informative resources that provide wellbeing resources, advice for how to help yourself or support loved ones, and when to seek further support.
 If you have any concerns about yourself or your police loved one, please contact the Victoria Police Wellbeing Services, or the services provided.